pineappletapped/Teleprompter/README.md

 # Teleprompter

 This project now includes a simple Flask based web app that provides user registration, login and the ability to save teleprompter scripts.
+Each user may store up to 20 scripts.

+The app also offers a **Live Session** mode where a presenter can edit text on one device and display it on another in real time.

 ## Running locally